 Note: Currently, Stork does not verify whether or not the specified options comply with the formats specified in the RFCs, nor does it check them against the runtime option definitions configured in Kea.
 If the user specifies wrong option format, Stork will try to send the option to Kea for verification, and Kea will reject the new reservation.
 The reservation can be submitted again after correcting the option payload.

-Please use the Add Payload button to add suboptions to a DHCP option.
-Stork currently supports first-level suboptions only, i.e., it is impossible to add a suboption of a suboption.
+Please use the Add <field-type> button to add suboptions to a DHCP option.
+Stork supports top-level options with maximum two levels of suboptions.